Updated on November 13, 2024

 • Maintaining good eye hygiene.
 The wound is prone to infection if not cleaned properly.
 A 3% hydrogen peroxide and warm water mixture works.
 Use it three times a day.

-• Avoid rubbing, squeezing, or touching your eyes.
-This may interfere with the healing wound or cause infection.
+• Avoid touching your eyes.
+This may interfere with the healing wound or cause infection so try not to rub, squeeze, or touch them in any way.

 • Avoid wearing your contact lenses.
 Don’t wear contact lenses for about two weeks to avoid too much strain on the healing tendons.